gooofy/FTS4/README.md

 # FTS4
 Amiga FTS4: File Transfer Serial, Version 4

-This is a very simply pair of programs for file transfer between an Amiga and a Linux computer over a serial null modem cable.
+This is a very simple pair of programs for file transfer between an Amiga and a Linux computer over a serial null modem cable.

 Serial port setting:
 * 19200 bps